 - The motorist in front was driving erratically.

-It’s important to note, that if a driver raises any of the above defenses, that he have photographs or surveillance video to support his claims.
+It’s important to note, that if a driver raises any of the above defenses, it would be best to have photographs or surveillance video to support the claims.

 2.2 Do I need an attorney?